memoristik/memoristik.github.io/docs/en/motivation.md

 ## **Priority Problems**

 Many issues that have become habitual and considered as must-haves during the internet using carry potential risks for users, cause problems and make it difficult to use.

-If we summarize some of these:
+If we summarize some of the problems that will be prioritized while creating the protocol infrastructure:

 - ### Domain Names